darwaishx/deep-learning-with-deeplens-reinvent-2018/3-Worker-Safety/README.md

       - Project name: your-user-name-worker-safety (example: user-01-01-worker-safety)
    - Under Project content:
       - Click on Add model, click on radio button for deeplens-object-detection and click Add model.
-      - Click on Add function, click on radio  button for 01-01-worker-safety-deeplens lambda function and click Add function.
+      - Click on Add function, click on radio  button for your lambda function (example: user-01-01-worker-safety-deeplens) lambda function and click Add function.
   - Click Create.
 This returns you to the Projects screen.

 ## Deploy DeepLens Project